JaniAalto/puhelinluettelo/README.md

-Separate repository for one of the Full-Stack-Open part 3 exercise applications
+Separate repository for the Full-Stack-Open part 3 exercise application (a phonebook with a frontend, a backend and a database)

 App available at https://phonebook-sz2a.onrender.com/